Bmcunningham4/Pang_Cun_P2/README.md

-# Pang_Cun_P2
+# Project Description:

-Onto the next boyyyyyy
+The Multi-App Home Menu is a collaborative effort by Ben Cunningham and Isaac Pang.
+The project is designed to provide users with a convenient and centralized sinterface for accessing a collection of separate applications, each serving a distinct purpose/ providng certain functionality.

-# Pang_Cun_P2
+# Project Planning:
-Onto the next boyyyyyy

-23rd October next meet to discuss progress

 # Ideas for pang_cun_p2
-File with an interactive menu system that let's you chose from one of the following: (just ideas at this stage) Rated (Easy/ Medium/ Hard) lol
+Files with an interactive menu system that let's you chose from one of the following: (just ideas at this stage) Rated (Easy/ Medium/ Hard)
 - Madlib (E)
 - calculator (E)
 - Number guessing game (E)